5 Ways to Cope with Living Away from Family When Having a Baby

 3. Make Plans to Travel

 Create a separate album for those on your phone.
 That way you can look at them any time you want and show them to your little one as they grow up.
-My daughter now LOVES looking at older pictures and videos and she’s able to remember some of the things we did.

-4. Remind Yourself of the Benefits Your Child Has by Living Overseas
+4. Remind Yourself of the Benefits Your Child Has by Living Overseas (And For Yourself)

 Going on a plane to visit your family overseas every so often will make them learn about traveling, different time zones, other nationalities and the world in general.